Cynthia7979/Cynthia7979.github.io/ideas/herobrine.md

 See anything in common?
 1. **They're all unusually empty**.
 There's no people, no decorations, no tableware, nothing.
 2. **The "far end" of the picture is unclear**.
 It could be foggy, dark, overexposed, blocked, or just not included in the frame.
+No matter the approach, it creates the feeling as if something invisible and unknown may be lurking from you.
 3. Although being pictures shot in real world, **they still look remotely unrealistic**.
 This unreality could come from the low quality of the picture (making it hard to identify individual objects), artificial/impossible lighting (look closely at the first example), or color manipulation that pushes us straight into the uncanny valley (apparent from the second example, aka "Backrooms").

 ## How Is Minecraft Linked to Liminal Spaces?